sad0p/d0zer/README.md

 For entry point obfuscation, we can use `-ctorsHijack` option, this modifies relocations associated with `.init_array` section.
 The
 `.init_array` section is essentially an array of function pointers that are called during runtime to be executed before `main()` or when dynamic linking of a shared object is performed, that is we can infect shared objects and have code execution performed with the `-ctorsHijack` option, code execution will take place in the context of the binary linking the shared object.

-The following is an example of using
+The following is an example of using -ctorsHijack (relative relocation poisoning/hijacking) to infect a shared library using TextSegmentPadding.
 <pre>
 [sad0p@arch-deliberate testlib2]$ cat compile-lib.sh
 #!/bin/bash